Tom Scavo: Season 3

-After finding out Tom was returning to work, Lynette sobs in her bathroom, obviously distraught.
+After finding out Tom is returning to work, Lynette sobs in her bathroom, distraught.
 Lynette and Tom's marriage continues to decline and they don't speak for days.
-Trying to rebuild their marriage, Tom gets his old college friend/marriage counselor to speak to them without Lynette knowing, but she realizes and becomes even angrier about his 'ambush therapy'.
-With Tom's doctor informing him on his back recovery, Tom suggests to Lynette they either talk or have sex.
+Trying to rebuild their marriage, Tom gets his old college friend and marriage counsellor to talk to them both without Lynette knowing his profession.
+She realizes and becomes even angrier about his 'ambush therapy'.
+When Tom's doctor informs him that his back has recovered, Tom suggests to Lynette they either talk or have sex.
 Lynette agrees to sex, which quickly turns violent and Lynette falls off the bed, banging her head on the bedside table.
-She goes to the hospital to be treated, and Tom finds out Lynette fell for Rick and misses him.
-The doctor performs a CAT scan on Lynette and finds swollen lymph nodes and suggests they do a biopsy as it could be a sign of lymphoma (a form of cancer).
+She goes to the hospital to be treated, and Tom finds out that Lynette has fallen for Rick and misses him.
+The doctor performs a CAT scan on Lynette, finds swollen lymph nodes, and suggests a biopsy, as it could be a sign of lymphoma.

 Season 4

-In the third episode "The Game", Tom attends Susan's small games party.
-However, Lynette remains at home because she is sick, Lynette's mother Stella secretly gets marijuana from Andrew and bakes it in some brownies she makes for Lynette so that it would ease Lynette's pain.
-It works and Lynette attends Susan's party high, and she brings the drugged brownies with her for everyone else to have.
-Stella arrives over and tells Tom why no one can have a brownie.
+In the third episode "The Game", Tom attends a party held by his friend Susan.
+Lynette remains at home because she is unwell and in pain.
+Lynette's mother Stella secretly gets marijuana from Andrew and bakes it in some brownies for Lynette, to act as painkillers.
+This works, and Lynette attends Susan's party high, and she brings the drugged brownies with her for everyone else to have.
+Stella arrives and tells Tom why no one can have a brownie.
 Tom hastily takes them off everyone's plate before they can eat them and ends up accidentally pushing Gabrielle into new resident Adam Mayfair, spilling wine on him and sparking a feud between Gabrielle and Adam's wife Katherine Mayfair.
 Tom later appears at the end of the episode when Lynette discovers the truth from him about what Stella did.

-When a tornado hits Wisteria Lane,the Scavos take shelter in Mrs. McCluskey's basement with Ida Greenbberg.
+When a tornado hits Wisteria Lane, the Scavos take shelter in Mrs. McCluskey's basement with Ida Greenberg.
 Tom and the children are left in the basement while Lynette and Mrs. McCluskey go out looking for Ida's cat.
-When Lynette and Mrs. McCluskey hid from the tornado in a bathtub, Tom gets knocked out with asthma from the cat.
-While the Scavos and Mrs. McCluskey survive the tornado, Ida is killed saving Tom and Lynette's kids.
+When Lynette and Mrs. McCluskey hide from the tornado in a bathtub, Tom falls unconscious after having an asthma attack, due to a cat allergy.
+While the Scavos and Mrs. McCluskey survive the tornado, Ida is killed while saving Tom and Lynette's kids.

 Rick returns, announcing that he is opening a new restaurant near the Scavos' pizzeria.
 Tom lies to the police when they investigate vandalism happening at Rick's restaurant, but later admits to Lynette that he did vandalize Rick's restaurant out of jealousy.
-He comes under investigation again when a fire breaks out in Rick's restaurant.
-He's confronted by Lynette, to whom he swears he left the founders ball to listen to the game on the car radio, and again by Rick after he finds a matchbook from Scavo's.
-The incident breaks out into a fight, and Tom is brought in by the police and later released after Lynette lies to them to provide him an alibi.
+He is investigated again when a fire occurs in Rick's restaurant.
+Tom is confronted by Lynette, and Tom swears he left the founders ball to listen to a football game on the car radio, and tells the same story to Rick after he finds a matchbox from Scavo's.
+The incident breaks out into a fight, and the police arrest Tom.
+He is later released after Lynette lies to them to provide him an alibi.